Symbol letters of Feynman integrals from Gram determinants: Examples

-\item $p_4$ and $p_5$ different masses.
-This case is novel and reported for the first time in this study.
+\paragraph{Two-loop pentabox with two external masses.} This is shown as the second diagram in Fig.~\ref{fig:diagrams} where $p_4$ and $p_5$ have different masses.
 It is relevant for the production processes of multiple gauge bosons at hadron colliders.
-By running \texttt{Kira} \cite{Klappert:2020nbg} numerically, we have identified a total of 127 master integrals within this family.
-To establish the canonical basis, we adopt the approach of \cite{Chen:2020uyk, Chen:2022lzr}, while incorporating the previously obtained results for certain sub-sectors \cite{Henn:2014lfa, Dlapa:2021qsl}.
-Using our predicted symbol letters, we successfully bootstrap the CDEs, thereby providing explicit confirmation for our results.
-It is important to highlight that in this and all the aforementioned examples, the predicted symbol letters precisely correspond to those present in the CDEs, without any redundancies.
+By running \texttt{Kira} \cite{Klappert:2020nbg} numerically, we identify a total of 127 master integrals within this family.
+To establish the canonical basis $\vec{f}$, we adopt the approach of \cite{Chen:2020uyk, Chen:2022lzr}, while incorporating the previously obtained results for certain sub-sectors \cite{Henn:2014lfa, Dlapa:2021qsl}.
+We predict 43 rational and 61 algebraic letters $W_i$ ($i=1,\cdots,104$).
+The remaining unknowns in the CDEs $\nd\vec{f} = \epsilon \sum_i \bm{A}_i \left( \nd\log W_i \right) \vec{f}$ are then the coefficient matrices $\bm{A}_i$ composed of rational numbers.
+We determine these rational numbers by choosing several sets of numeric values for the kinematic variables.
+This completes the bootstrap of the CDEs.
+The details about the bootstrap procedure and the explicit results are collected in the Appendix.

-\item $p_4$, $p_5$ and $x_5$ the same mass.
-This case is novel and reported for the first time in this study.
-It is relevant for the $t\bar{t}j$ production process at hadron colliders.
-It will be intriguing to verify our findings in the future by explicitly constructing the CDEs and comparing them with the results obtained through our method.